 Medicine Overview of Thyrorich Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Thyrorich 88mcg Tablet empty stomach (1 hour before food or 2 hours after food).
+Thyrorich 88 mcg Tablet is to be taken empty stomach.

-Thyrorich 88mcg tablet is similar in structure to the hormone naturally produced by the thyroid gland.
-It works by replacing the thyroid hormones that your thyroid gland cannot produce and relieves the symptoms of hypothyroidism ( tiredness, weight gain, and depression).
+Thyrorich 88 mcg Tablet is a synthetic version of a hormone produced by the thyroid gland.
+It works by replacing the thyroid hormones that your thyroid gland cannot produce and relieves the symptoms of hypothyroidism (tiredness, weight gain, and depression).

 In Depth Information on Thyrorich Tablet